Basis of Presentation and Significant Accounting Policies

 1. Basis of Presentation and Significant Accounting Policies

-Nature of Operations and Basis of Presentation – Amtech Systems, Inc. (the “Company,” “Amtech,” “we,” “our” or “us”) is a leading, global manufacturer of capital equipment, including thermal processing and wafer polishing, and related consumables used in fabricating semiconductor devices, such as silicon carbide (SiC) and silicon power chips, electronic assemblies and light-emitting diodes (LEDs).
-We sell these products to semiconductor and automotive component manufacturers worldwide, particularly in Asia, North America and Europe.
+Nature of Operations and Basis of Presentation – Amtech Systems, Inc. (the “Company,” “Amtech,” “we,” “our” or “us”) is a leading, global manufacturer of capital equipment, including thermal processing and wafer polishing, and related consumables used in fabricating semiconductor devices, such as silicon carbide (“SiC”) and silicon power devices, analog and discrete devices, electronic assemblies and light-emitting diodes (“LEDs”).
+We sell these products to semiconductor device and module manufacturers worldwide, particularly in Asia, North America and Europe.

-We serve niche markets in industries that are experiencing technological advances and which historically have been very cyclical.
-Therefore, our future profitability and growth depend on our ability to develop or acquire and market profitable new products and on our ability to adapt to cyclical trends.
+We serve niche markets in industries that are experiencing technological advances, and which historically have been very cyclical.
+Therefore, future profitability and growth depend on our ability to develop or acquire and market profitable new products and on our ability to adapt to cyclical trends.

 Our fiscal year is from October 1 to September 30.
-Unless otherwise stated, references to the years 2020 and 2019 relate to the fiscal years ended September 30, 2020 and 2019, respectively.
+Unless otherwise stated, references to particular years, quarters, months or periods refer to our fiscal years ending or ended September 30, and the associated quarters, months, and periods of those fiscal years.

-The consolidated results of operations for the three and nine months ended June 30, 2020, are not necessarily indicative of the results to be expected for the full fiscal year.
+The consolidated results of operations for the three months ended December 31, 2021, are not necessarily indicative of the results to be expected for the full fiscal year.

 Principles of Consolidation – The consolidated financial statements include the accounts of the Company and our wholly-owned subsidiaries.
 All significant intercompany balances and transactions have been eliminated in consolidation.